alchemikas/Task/README.txt

-Adjust sql connection in appsettings in API and infrastructure project
+Adjust sql connection in appsettings in API and infrastructure project API should be hosted on 8000 port (http://localhost:8000)

 Before you start the project DB migration should be applied select infrastructure project in packakeManager console